MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cwnd-class.md

 ### <a name="remarks"></a>Osservazioni

-Le classi derivate possono usare questa funzione per la pulizia personalizzata, ad esempio l'eliminazione del puntatore **this** .
+Le classi derivate possono utilizzare questa funzione per la pulizia personalizzata, ad esempio l'eliminazione del **`this`** puntatore.

 ## <a name="cwndprecreatewindow"></a><a name="precreatewindow"></a>CWnd::P reCreateWindow